Allergy Testing / Treatment

 We at believe in taking a conservative approach to your immunotherapy.
 Because we choose to build you up in a slow and calculated manner, you may find that you experience little to no reactions at all!
 Our goal is to slowly introduce the Allergens that you tested positive for, causing your body to naturally build up the necessary antibodies to relieve your bothersome symptoms.
 You may experience some localized reactions at the test or injection sites in the form of itching, or redness and warmth.
 These are usually relieved by the application of ice or an over the counter topical anti-itch cream such as Benadryl.
 Again, this will be discussed at length at your initial appointment.

 Typically we have found that you can expect to start feeling the benefits from your immunotherapy once you have reached your personal maintenance dose.
 Because each patient is different and your course of treatment is based upon your test results, this will vary from person to person.
 Your personal course of treatment will be discussed at your initial immunotherapy appointment.
-We at the Carolina ENT Allergy Department are devoted to making your course of treatment as easy as possible for you.
+The Carolina Sinus & Allergy Department is devoted to making your course of treatment as easy as possible for you.

 Take the first step towards healthy breathing and relief from sinus pain and congestion.